Justiniano Montano: Political career

 Montano returned to the House of Representatives after his Senate term expired in 1955.
-During the 5th and 6th Congress, he served as majority floor leader, while he served as minority floor leader during the early part of the 7th Congress.
-Montano's congressional career ended when Congress was abolished by President Ferdinand Marcos after the declaration of martial law in 1972.
+During the 5th and 6th Congress, he served as majority floor leader, while he served as minority floor leader during the early part of the 7th Congress, and was cited for his perfect attendance record.
+In the 1960s, Montano was also accused of involvement in smuggling imported cigarettes and other goods in Cavite, for which he later feuded with Ferdinand Marcos, Floro Crisologo and other Ilocano politicians and members of the tobacco lobby.
+Marcos, as President, later engineered Montano's ouster as House minority leader.